Calcium Supplements: Can They Transform Your Health? Find Out Now!

 5. Individuals with particular medical conditions

 Food absorption of calcium is usually disrupted by some specific medical conditions like celiac disease, Crohn’s disease and inflammatory bowel disease.
-Those who require calcium supplements are guaranteed to have sufficient levels.
+Those who require calcium tablets are guaranteed to have sufficient levels.

 1. Uplifting Bone Health